How To Use Kakao Taxi Without A Korean Phone Number

 How much does a taxi cost in Korea?

-The starting fare for a taxi in Korea is 3,800 won (rising to 4,800 in February 2023) in Seoul and 3,800 won for other areas.
+The starting fare for a taxi in Korea is 4,800 won in Seoul and 3,800 won for other areas.
 Night time taxi fares can be higher.
+Prices may rise with inflation at later dates.

 Is Kakao Taxi in English?